chrisbodhi/newschematic/content/blog/starting-with-gpui.md

 +++

 A couple of papercuts when getting started with [gpui](https://gpui.rs), the UI framework powering [Zed](https://zed.dev).
 These weren't exactly specific to the framework, but more that gpui is a single crate that's part of a monorepo representing an entire product, and its develpment is inexorably tied to Zed's.

+{{< mn >}}
+The grander takeaway, regardless of project or ecosystem, is that you'll have a better time if you're pulling different crates/packages from the same source, when they're being developed in tandem.
+{{< /mn >}}

 ## Installing from different sources